Love Wrecked

 Love Wrecked (also known as Temptation Island internationally) is a 2005 American adventure romantic comedy film directed by Randal Kleiser.
 Starring Amanda Bynes, it is a romantic comedy about a girl getting stranded with a rock star on a beach in the Caribbean.

 The film premiered at the 2005 Dominican Republic International Film Festival.
-In the United States, Media 8 Entertainment failed attempts to interest a theatrical distributor and, after nearly two years, the film was sold to ABC Family, where it premiered on January 21, 2007.
+In the United States, Media 8 Entertainment failed to interest a theatrical distributor and, after nearly two years, the film was sold to ABC Family, on which it premiered on January 21, 2007.